Consumer

 Haymarket Profile

-ICP Creative Communicators Top
+ICP Creative Communicators

 Edinburgh-based subsidiary of Trinity Mirror founded in 1984.
 Closed as part of Trinity Mirror restructuring in 2005.
-Clients included Bank of England, Scottish and Newcastle and Scottish Power.
+Clients included the Bank of England, Scottish and Newcastle and Scottish Power.

 Founded 1985 as a subsidiary of Sea Containers.
 In January 2008, managing director Lisa Barnard led a buyout from Sea Containers by a group of private investors.
 Owns rights to the Illustrated London News, founded in 1842.
 Clients include Harrods, Orient-Express Hotels, Visit Britain and South West Trains.
-Plans included relaunching ILN and exploiting the archive of pre-1960 Tatler, The Graphic and the Bystander with the help of the Mary Evans Picture Library.
+Plans included relaunching ILN and exploiting the archive of pre-1960 Tatler, The Graphic and the Bystanderwith the help of the Mary Evans Picture Library.

 In 1961, Illustrated Newspapers Ltd was a glossy magazine publisher worth about £6.75m under chairman Angus Irwin and controlled by John Ellerman, a shipping millionaire.
 It published the Illustrated London News, Sphere, Tatler and Bystander, the Draper's Record and Men's Wear, as well as owning the Michael Joseph book publishing house.
 However, the group was taken over by Sunday Times owner Roy Thomson in December 1961.